De Anza College to UCSB

 Major Requirements

-Psychological & Brain Sciences (B.S.)
-Major Preparation
+Psychological & Brain Sciences, B.S.
+(College of Letters & Science) Major Preparation

 Courses at De Anza College that satisfy UC Santa Barbara's Psychology major preparation, verified via ASSIST.org.